A unique display of glass and paint

-A very beautiful octagonal bricked up building in the 7,000-meter-garden, with a 100-years old history from the residence of Iran's prime minister Qavam to the Egyptian Embassy and eventually a museum of glass masterpieces.
+A very beautiful octagonal bricked-up building in the 7,000-meter-garden, with a 100-year-old history from the residence of Iran's prime minister Qavam to the Egyptian Embassy and eventually a museum of glass masterpieces.
 Elegant brickwork in Seljuk style - colorful traditional windows and spacious rooms that will impress you.
-It is recommended to all to visit Iran's Museum of Glass and Ceramics (Abgineh Museum).
+It is recommended to all visit Iran's Museum of Glass and Ceramics (Abgineh Museum).
 This museum is dedicated to the history of glass and ceramics in Iran.
 Its decoration is unique and could impress all visitors.

-An Iranian building belongs to about 90 years ago upon the orders of Ahmad Qavam (Qavam-
+An Iranian building belongs to about 90 years ago upon the orders of Ahmad Qavam or Qavam

 About 50 types of brickworks of different designs and with different geometric and floral motifs were used outside the building and remember you the fine arts of the Seljuk era.

 The interior Plaster works belong to three periods: